 Women-owned businesses represent 40 percent of small and medium-sized enterprises in Turkey, but only 15 percent have access to finance.
 IFC has partnered with local banks and committed $60 million to change this.

-The Eurozone crisis continues to have an impact on the countries of Europe and Central Asia (ECA).
-In response to this situation, IFC is providing critical support to banking sectors and businesses in the region, easing unemployment and ensuring that companies and individuals continue to have access to the finance they need.
+The financial and Eurozone crises and the recent troubles in emerging economies have led to high volatility in the Europe and Central Asia region (ECA), underscoring the value of strong local capital markets.
+In response, IFC is providing critical support to banking and financial sectors in the region, easing unemployment and ensuring that companies and individuals continue to have access to the financing they need.

 A coordinated IFI response provided critical support during the 2008 crisis and remains important today.
-IFC is working with other European institutions including on a second Vienna Initiative which aims to ensure coordination between institutions and to avoid a messy deleveraging situation in Europe.
-On November 8, IFC, along with other members of the World Bank Group, the European Investment Bank (EIB) and the European Bank for Reconstruction and Development (EBRD) launched the Joint IFI Action Plan 2013-2014 to support growth in Central and South Eastern Europe.
+IFC is working with other European institutions on a second Vienna Initiative which aims to ensure coordination between institutions and to avoid a messy deleveraging situation in Europe.
+IFC, along with other members of the World Bank Group, the European Investment Bank (EIB) and the European Bank for Reconstruction and Development (EBRD), recently launched the Joint IFI Action Plan 2013-2014 to support growth in Central and South Eastern Europe.
 As part of this initiative, IFC will support the private sector through its investments and advisory services in sectors including banking, infrastructure, manufacturing, agribusinesses, services and trade.

 Vibrant, efficient domestic capital markets are the foundation for shared prosperity and lasting growth.
 They provide long-term funding for key economic sectors such as infrastructure, and protect against capital-flow shocks.
 Developing such markets is a cornerstone of our strategy and a priority for IFC.